 Sheffield Cathedral is the oldest building in the city still in daily use, and parts of it date from the 13th century.
 The Chancel and the Sanctuary were built in the 15th century, while the impressive hammerbeam roof in the Chancel is probably from the 16th century.

-The project A place for all people has aimed to make the cathedral a more welcoming place for all visitors, and to engage with a wide audience.
-It has included developing a new fully accessible entrance and improving both the accessibility of the external public space and movement within the cathedral through a series of ramps and platform lifts.
+The project A place for all people aimed to make the cathedral a more welcoming place for all visitors, and to engage with a wide audience.
+It included developing a new fully accessible entrance and improving both the accessibility of the external public space and movement within the cathedral through a series of ramps and platform lifts.

 4. Gloucester Cathedral